HungNguyenDev1511/Car-detection-serving-model/distributed_training/README.md

   ![WebhookGithub](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/webhook_github.png)

-- Check the connection; if Jenkins is successfully connected to GitHub, it will appear like this in the GitHub UI (with a green mark on the webhook)
+- Check the connection.
+If Jenkins is successfully connected to GitHub, it will appear like this in the GitHub UI (with a green mark on the webhook)

   ![Webhookconnect](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/result_connect_jenkins_github.png)